-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after then have been diagnosed with Christmas Disease also called Factor IX Deficiency or Hemophilia B.
+In this article, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after they have been diagnosed with Christmas Disease.
+It is also called Factor IX Deficiency or Hemophilia B.

 - What kind of information will the insurance companies ask me or be interested in?

 - What “rate” can I qualify for?

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance if I have been diagnosed with Christmas Disease, Factor IX Deficiency, or Hemophilia B?

 Yes, individuals who have been diagnosed with Christmas Disease, Factor IX Deficiency, or Hemophilia B can and often will be able to qualify for a traditional term or whole life insurance policy.

 That most folks who are going to be able to qualify for a traditional life insurance policy won’t be able to qualify for Standard or better rate, which means that they will most likely be considered a “high-risk” applicant.